rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - The Raptors get first pick in the 2006 draft.
-With this pick, the Raps select future draft bust **Andrea Bargnani**.
+With this pick, the Raps select **Andrea Bargnani**.
 - The Raps return to the playoffs, and lose to Vince Carter and the Nets in game 6 of the first round.
 - Sam Mitchell is named Coach of the Year.
 - Raptors GM Bryan Colangelo is named Executive of the Year.
+- Chris Bosh is named to the All-NBA Second Team, and represents the Raptors for the second straight All-Star Game.
+- The Raptors win the Atlantic Division for the first time.

 </MainText>